What Is Silent Evidence?

 Despite all the unknowns, invasive hormonal and surgical treatments, are being performed (often on minors), on the premise that Gender Affirming Care is a safe and rigorously tested treatment process.

-When we hide negative outcomes, something that causes damage can be repeated again and again.
-We drift into a ‘normalisation of deviance’.
+When we hide negative outcomes, they can be repeated again and again.

 So, error correction isn't just a critical component of medical ethics and scientific reasoning - in another sense, it’s a cornerstone of morality.